 Ruth C. Furst’s Background

 From this innovative transaction, Ruth had the vision to see that area south of Midtown could be converted to creative offices.
-This led Ruth to open Furst & Company, a Commercial Real Estate Company in 1984 at 304 Park Avenue South.
-Furst & Co. became the Leasing agent for 8 buildings; consisting of over 1,000,000 square feet.
+This led Ruth to open Furst & Company, a woman owned Commercial Real Estate Company in 1984 at 304 Park Avenue South.
+Furst & Co. became the Leasing Agent for 8 buildings; consisting of over 1,000,000 square feet.

 Furst & Co. marketed and was responsible for leasing 230 Park Avenue South, a 350,000 square foot old printing building to Burson Marsteller Co.
 (Public Relations) in 1984.
 Furst & Co. sold 40 West 20th Street , a 120,000 square foot loft building to National Resource Defense Council in 1987.
 The NRDC retrofitted the entire building to be environmentally intelligent and became one of the first "green buildings" in NYC.